 iii).
 Email a thank you note to the blog owner

-Send a thank you email to the blog owner stating how a specific strategy from their post helped you.
+Send a thank you email to the site owner stating how a specific strategy from their post helped you.

 If you share data insights, you can even become a subject for a blog post on the influencer’s blog.